lethal-guitar/RigelEngine/README.md

 See [list of differences](https://github.com/lethal-guitar/RigelEngine/wiki#differences-to-the-original-duke-nukem-ii-executable).

+### What about Duke Nukem 1 and Cosmo's Cosmic Adventure?

+RigelEngine focuses exlusively on Duke Nukem II.
+For Cosmo and Duke 1, there are already other projects: [Cosmo-Engine](https://github.com/yuv422/cosmo-engine) and [ReDuke](http://k1n9duk3.shikadi.net/reduke.html).
+Aside from that, Duke Nukem 1 is using a completely different engine, so supporting it with this same project doesn't really make sense.
+This is a bit different for Cosmo, since its engine actually served as basis for Duke Nukem II's engine.
+Still, the two are different enough that supporting both games with one engine is not really feasible or useful.

 ## Contributing

 Contributions to RigelEngine are very welcome!
 Please have a look at the [contribution guide](CONTRIBUTING.md) before making a PR.